ecadlabs/taquito/docs/wallet_API.md

 Make sure you have the latest version (`7.1.0` when this article was written, but the API became available from `6.3.2-beta.0`).

 Once the package is downloaded, you can install the wallet of your choice.
-The wallet API supports different kinds of wallets. _Beacon_, _Temple_ and _TezBridge_ wallets are available to use at the moment.
+The wallet API supports different kinds of wallets. _Beacon_, _Temple_ and _TezBridge_ (deprecated v13) wallets are available to use at the moment.
 You can install one or multiple wallets according to your needs:

 ```